All Episodes

 What do you want?

-It seems to me that all this.
+It seems to me that all this is.

-So the real question, Diane, is there a single fact that they will not have available to them?
+So the real question, Diane, is: is there a single fact that they will not have available to them?

 And the answer is no.

-They'll have all those facts.
+They'll have all the facts.

 So what you're missing now is a televised spectacle.

-There simply is no criminality here, and as such, there's no requirement that White House aides go up and answer questions from partisanly oriented members of the Senate and members of Congress who simply want to politically embarrass the president.
+And as such, there's no requirement that White House aides go up and answer questions from partisanly oriented members of the Senate and members of Congress who simply want to politically embarrass the president.

 This is not Watergate.

-Can you imagine what do you think Leahy would do if George W. Bush said, I want to talk to your staffers?
+What do you think Leahy would do if George W. Bush said, I want to talk to your staffers?

-I want to talk to your staffers and and you, Senator Biden, and you, Senator Kennedy, I want to talk to your staffers.
+I want to talk to your staffers and you, Senator Biden, and you, Senator Kennedy.

-I want to see your staffers in the Oval Office, and I want to find out from your staffers just who you've been coordinating with and for how long I'm trying to raise hell over my judicial nominees.
+And I want to find out from your staffers just who you've been coordinating with and for how long on trying to raise hell over my judicial nominees.

 You have tried to destroy some of my judicial nominees' lives and their careers, not just their appointments.